rsdoiel/antenna/archives/2025/science_and_technology_2025.03.md

 ---

-## OpenAI to blow through $500B on AI infrastructure for itself with help from pals
+## OpenAI wants to blow through $500B on AI infrastructure for itself, with help from pals

 date: 2025-01-22, updated: 2025-01-22, from: The Register (UK I.T.
 News)

-<h4>SoftBank, Oracle, MGX form Stargate Project with ChatGPT maker, intend to outspend Microsoft this year</h4> <p>OpenAI, Oracle, SoftBank, and investment firm MGX on Tuesday announced plans to spend $500 billion on AI infrastructure in America over the next four years, to be used by the ChatGPT super-lab.…</p> <p><!--#include virtual='/data_centre/_whitepaper_textlinks_top.html' --></p>
+<h4>SoftBank, Oracle, MGX form Stargate Project with ChatGPT maker, intend to outspend Microsoft this year</h4> <p><strong>Updated</strong>  OpenAI, Oracle, SoftBank, and investment firm MGX on Tuesday announced plans to spend as much as $500 billion on AI infrastructure in America over the next four years, to be used by the ChatGPT super-lab.…</p> <p><!--#include virtual='/data_centre/_whitepaper_textlinks_top.html' --></p>

 <br>